hopsoft/hero/README.md

 Hero::Formula[:gather_news].add_step GatherNews::HackerNews.new
 ```

-We would also create a directory structure that mapped to our business process.
+We should also create a directory structure that maps to the business process.
 Something like this.

 ```bash